schr0841/cnn_project/README.md

 Pre-trained models often generalize better to new tasks because they start with a solid understanding of basic features and patterns, which can help improve accuracy on the new task.
 Pre-training can be a powerful technique, especially when data are scarce or where training a model from scratch would be impractical given resource constraints.

-## Modifications for model compatibility
+## Model adjustments and considerations for model compatibility

 To make our custom CNN and the pre-trained CNN compatible with each other for direct ensembling and transfer learning puposes, we needed to make adjustments to the original ResNet50 model, and specify our custom CNN carefully.
 Note that we referred to our 'adjusted' ResNet50 model as our ResNet50-based model.

-A. To prepare the ResNet50-based model and the base CNN model to be direct ensembled, we defined them both to produce output tensors of identical shape.
-This required specifying Dense layers for the models' final output layers.
-We also set the number of units in the final output layers as equal to the class_count value, 4, to reflect the number of output classes in the data.
+A. To prepare the ResNet50-based model and the custom CNN model to be direct ensembled, we defined them to produce output tensors of identical shape.
+This required specifying Dense layers with four units (for each possible class) for the models' final output layers.
 We selected the Softmax activation functions for both models because it can return a probability distribution over 4 classes.
 This ensured the shape of the output tensors were (batch_size, class_count) or (None, 4).

-B. To prevent errors related to ensembling a Functional API model (first_model) and a Sequential API model (second_model), we rebuilt the ResNet50-based (second_model) with the Functional API.
-The Functional API offered more control over inputs, outputs, and connections, and was better suited to handle the complexities involved in model ensembling.
-The Functional API also supports more flexibility than the Sequential API in cases of complex model architecture, particularly when combining pre-trained models with custom layers or sharing layers between models.
-Since the Functional API allows for explicit definition of the flow of data, it enables fine control over how layers connect and interact.
-It also supports freezing layers and chaining models, both of which were necessary in this project.

-C. The ResNet50 model was built to classify images across 1,000 classes, but likely not the four classes we were interested in.
-To define our own output layer suited for our four specific classes, we needed to freeze the ResNet50 model's top layer and replace it with our own.
-We accomplished the layer freezing by specifying "include_top=False," when building our ResNet50-based model.
+B. The ResNet50 model was built to classify images across 1,000 classes, but likely not the four classes we were interested in.
+To define our own output layer suited for our four specific classes, we 'froze' the ResNet50 model's top layer to replace with our own by specifying "include_top=False," in our ResNet50-based model.

-D. Similarly, we specified that we did not want the ResNet50 layers' pre-trained knowledge to be replaced or over-written in the course of analyzing our CT scan image dataset.
+C. Similarly, we specified that we did not want the ResNet50 layers' pre-trained knowledge to be replaced or over-written in the course of analyzing our CT scan image dataset.
 We prevented this from happening by including "for layer in base_model.layers: layer.trainable = False" as we built second_model.

+D. To prevent errors related to ensembling a Functional API model and a Sequential API model, we built first_model and second_model with the Functional API.
+The Functional API offered more control over inputs, outputs, and connections, and was better suited to handle the complexities involved in model ensembling than the Sequential.
+The Functional API supports more flexibility than the Sequential API in cases of complex model architecture, particularly when combining pre-trained models with custom layers.
+Because Functional API allows data flow to be explicitly defined, it enables fine control over layer connection and interaction, which supports freezing layers and chaining models.

 ## The two CNN sumb-models